What We Do

 ADR Atlantic Institute: Providing ADR Practitioners and the Public with Up-to-Date Resources and Services

-The ADR Atlantic Institute (ADR Atlantic) is one of six affiliates of The ADR Institute of Canada, Inc. (ADR Canada), a non-profit organization that shares information about and promotes ideas for continuous improvement and upgrading of ADR as a profession.
+The ADR Atlantic Institute (ADRAI) is one of six affiliates of The ADR Institute of Canada, Inc. (ADR Canada), both non-profit organization that shares information about and promotes ideas for continuous improvement and upgrading of ADR as a profession.

 Our goal is to assist our members and users of ADR services through:

 - Providing a regulatory structure to ensure members adhere to high standards of professionalism

 - Assisting users of ADR services to locate ADR professionals when required.